PixelsCommander/CanvasImage/README.md

 #####Solution####

-Most obvious way to fix tis is to create few sets of images for different screen sizes however this is not easy to do - you will need additional files to support, styles to develop and bunch of time to spend.
+Most obvious way to fix this is to create few sets of images for different screen sizes however this is not easy to do - you will need additional files to support, styles to develop and bunch of time to spend.
 Here CanvasImage is a game changer.

 How it works: